 Oliver Trevena … Jimmy

 In an interview with Vulture, director Mike Burns said that they planned to have Bruce Willis shoot all of his scenes across two days.
-However, due to COVID-19 shutdowns, Willis could only be on set for one day.
+However, Willis could only be on set for one day.
 Therefore, they filmed all of his scenes in a single day.
-Due to COVID restrictions, the entire film was shot in just nine days.
+The entire film was shot in just nine days.